rtyler/brokenco.de/_posts/2023-07-26-rust-re-export.md

 every release.

-By re-exporting symbols from those two crates, downstream users of the `deltalake` packagew ill have a stable `RecordBatch` type ABI to work with for every release, and can _largely_ ignore non-API breaking changes such as struct layout changes, etc.
+By re-exporting symbols from those two crates, downstream users of the `deltalake` package will have a stable `RecordBatch` type ABI to work with for every release, and can _largely_ ignore non-API breaking changes such as struct layout changes, etc.